 Parade of the Krathongs

 It is the third and last evening of the Loy Krathong Festival.
 Join the festivities along the Ping River.
-Usually there is a parade on this evening.
-You can float your own krathong on the river and release more sky lanterns if you want.
+Usually, there is a parade this evening.
+You can float your krathong on the river and release more sky lanterns if you want.

 Transfer back to the hotel on your own.